Last Updated on December 2, 2024

 Put simply, analysis paralysis is when an individual or institution attempts to make a decision but ends up overanalyzing the data and/or overthinking the problem at hand, preventing them from forming a decision.
 Those who fall victim to analysis paralysis may struggle to decide because they fear that their decision may lead to even more problems, or that the decision they make has to be perfect.

 For example, imagine you are given the task of ordering dinner for your family.
-You’re told that you have total freedom in deciding which place to order from and what food to order.
+You’re told that you can decide which place to order from and what food to order.

 After being inundated with a wide variety of different choices and things to consider, a flurry of questions and hypothetical scenarios start to appear in your head.